emilypancake/popperstopper/README.md

 8. Enjoy the peace from the annoying crackling and popping sounds :D

 ### Running after installation
-1. Open the hammerspoon app :D
+1. Open the hammerspoon app **before** you first play audio to prevent popping!

 ### Commands
 1. CMD + SHIFT + 9 to quit script and hammerspoon